bus

 The express train "Shiratori" traveled to Hokkaido via the Tsugaru Line and the Seikan Tunnel

-The trains were diesel railcars that ran on diesel fuel.
+The trains used were diesel railcars that ran on diesel fuel.
+The reason

-The two sentences above are in the past tense passenger trains on this section are currently suspended.
+the two sentences above are in the past tense ispassenger trains are currently suspended on this section of the line.

-These freight trains transport, for example, agricultural products harvested in Hokkaido to Honshu.
+These freight trains transport agricultural products, for example, from Hokkaido to Honshu.

 Tsugaru Strait Line